DHTMLX/docs-suite/docs/grid/api/grid_tooltip_config.md

 # tooltip

-@short: enables a tooltip on hovering over the content of a column
+@short: Optional.
+Enables a tooltip on hovering over the content of a column

 @signature: {'tooltip?: boolean;'}